livieee/SQL-Practices-/README.md

 Records for SQL practices from all necessary resources

 ### LeetCode Database Probems 🌸
-First part, solutions for all free SQL challenges on Leetcode executed on MySQL and MS SQL Server.
+The first part is solutions for all free SQL challenges on Leetcode executed on MySQL and MS SQL Server.
-I'm categorized them based on the major use case.
+I categorized them based on the major use case.

-### Basics
+### Basics 🍪

 | **#** | **Title** | **Difficulty** | **Solution** |
 |---|---|---|---|